 Should one wish to play SimCopter on a modern pc, it is now feasible even in 16:9.
 Visit archive.org to download the full ISO, then copy the contents of the CD on your hard disk and use SimCopterX to play.

-I guess we’ll never know what exactly came to pass but, whatever way you spin the tale, I think it fits perfectly into the crazed narrative of SimCopter.
+Probably, finding out what exactly came to pass is impossible at this point but, whatever way one spins the tale, it still somehow fits perfectly into the crazed narrative of SimCopter.